 NTLM over a Server Message Block (SMB) transport is a common use of NTLM authentication and encryption.
-Although KILE is the preferred authentication method of an SMB session, <81> when a client attempts to authenticate to an SMB server using the KILE protocol and fails, it can attempt to authenticate with NTLM.
+Although KILE is the preferred authentication method of an SMB session as described in section 1, when a client attempts to authenticate to an SMB server using the KILE protocol and fails, it can attempt to authenticate with NTLM.